xdinav/NLOS-Datasets/README.md

  - a low-cost UBLOX F9P receiver;
  - a FLIR fisheye camera BFS-PGE-16S2 facing the sky;
  - a tactical INS StarNeto XW-GI7660.
+ -
+**Results and codes**
+The results of our calculations consist of:
+ - the identification result of five machine learings;
+ - the PPP results with and without optimization;
+ - all the codes of the programs.

 <p align="center">
   <img width="712pix" src="src/img/shebei.png">